 Being a self-directed learner (commonly known as an “autodidact”) can make a huge difference in your personal success.
 Instead of relying on a formal classroom, you take personal responsibility for your education and what you’d like to study.

-With that in mind, let’s talk about the autodidact concept, the benefits of being self-taught, and a few simple strategies for getting started.
+With that in mind, let’s talk about the autodidact concept.
+Discover the benefits of being self-taught, and a few simple strategies for getting started.

 What Is an Autodidact?

-If you spend your time researching just because you are curious, or are constantly looking for knew knowledge because you want to, there is a chance that you're already an autodidact.
+If you spend your time researching just because you are curious, or are constantly looking for new knowledge because you want to, you may already be an autodidact.